 Propulsion compartment, AO, Agregatniy Otsek

 Propulsion compartment, AO, located at the very tail of the Soyuz, contains main engines, batteries, solar arrays and the main radiator with a total area of 8 square meters.
 The main engines inside AO are responsible for major orbit corrections and for the critical braking maneuver to reenter the atmosphere on the trip home.
-The engines burn nitrogen tetroxide and unsymmetrical dimetylhydrazin, also known as UDMH.
-Main engines share their propellant tank with smaller thrusters of the reaction control system, which provide precise orientation of the spacecraft in orbit, known as attitude control.
+The engines, whose various versions were known as S5.35, S5.36, S5.37 and S5.62, burn nitrogen tetroxide and unsymmetrical dimetylhydrazin, also known as UDMH.
+The main engine and the backup S5.35.2000-0 engine, share their propellant tanks with smaller thrusters of the reaction control system, which provide precise orientation of the spacecraft in orbit, known as attitude control.

 Two wing-like, electricity-generating solar panels are attached to the opposite sides of the instrument module.
 Linked to rechargeable batteries, solar panels serve as the main source of power for the Soyuz during the autonomous flight.
 Made of four sections each, panels unfold only once, immediately after the separation of the spacecraft from the upper stage of the launch vehicle, upon reaching the orbit.

 Instrument module also carries various antennas and flight control sensors on its exterior.
 The whole section separates as a single element from the crew capsule shortly after the braking maneuver and burns up in the atmosphere on the reentry.